forseti-security/forseti-security/_docs/configure/enforcer/index.md

 ---
 # {{ page.title }}

-This quickstart describes how to get started with Forseti Enforcer.
+This document describes how to get started with Forseti Enforcer.
 Forseti Enforcer compares policy files that define the desired state of a resource against the current state of the resource.
 If it finds any differences in policy, Forseti Enforcer makes changes using Google Cloud APIs.